 At first I was trying to figure out how to cut two small holes in the top of each pennant and thread the jute rope through and still get the burlap fall banner to hang straight.
 After about 45 minutes and 3 failed attempts, I just decided to go with this clothespin option which is WAY easier!

-Step 4: Attach leaves to your burlap fall banner
+Step 3: Attach leaves to your DIY Burlap Banner for Fall

-You could also use felt pumpkin cut-outs in between the pennants, or for even more color, tie ribbon pieces around the jute rope.
+You could also use felt pumpkin cut-outs in between the pennants, or for even more color, tie ribbon pieces in fall colors around the jute rope.

 The possibilities are endless!

-See, I told you this fall burlap banner was easy-peasy!
+See, I told you this DIY burlap banner for Fall was easy-peasy!

 And, isn’t it super cute with the rest of my easy DIY fall decor?!